zzcczc/COMP0035-tutorials-2025/docs/6_requirements/6-03-document-requirements.md

 ## Approaches to documenting requirements

-Select a structure to formally record the requirements.
+Select a natural language structured format to formally record the requirements.
 The two options likely to be of most use for this course are:

 - User stories